ukangur/airpollution_dataeng/README.md

 * mongo-express (for mongodb) - localhost:8081
 * minio (for apache iceberg and duckdb) - localhost:9001

+Note: we noticed that airflow seems to save previously used usernames and passwords from previous docker container runs.
+If you wish this to not be the case, there is a solution for this (however it is not neccesary for the sake of this project): https://stackoverflow.com/questions/77530965/setting-default-password-to-airflow-docker

  ## Stage 2 - EXTRACT: Loading the initial datasets into MongoDB
 **learned skills used:** MongoDB, data governance (ensuring accuracy and timeliness)